 Second, Social Work Professors strongly value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

-Lastly, Social Work Professors strongly value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Social Work Professors strongly value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.